JetBrains/intellij-platform-plugin-template/README.md

     - Overrides JetBrains-specific sentences or package names with ones specific to the target repository.
     - Removes redundant files.

-All of the workflow files have accurate documentation, so it's a good idea to take a look through their sources.
+All the workflow files have accurate documentation, so it's a good idea to take a look through their sources.

 ### Changelog maintenance